 It’s time to prepare your garden to transition from the cool-season flowers and plants to the warm-season planting.
 Pull spent plants and weeds, rake up leaf debris, and layer 4 to 6 inches of compost or manure on top of the soil to dig in before replanting.
 You might even bring some trees down if they wanted to reinvent their garden and if you’d want to do that it might be a wise idea to learn more about the chainsaw bar to ensure that your chainsaw in the right condition to sort your trees out.

 Fertilize roses every six weeks to prepare for their major spring bloom period.
 This starts in April.
-If you didn’t feed your citrus trees in January, then do so now with one third of the trees’ total annual nitrogen requirement.
+If you didn’t feed your citrus trees in January, then do so now with one-third of the trees’ total annual nitrogen requirement.
 Apply nitrogen to deciduous fruit trees when they begin to leaf out.
-Winter Rye grass needs fertilization once a month.
-Your bermuda lawn also needs nurishment to prepare for it’s spring arrival.
-Wait to fertilize tropical plants until danger of frost is over.
+Winter Ryegrass needs fertilization once a month.
+Your bermuda lawn also needs nourishment to prepare for it’s spring arrival.
+Wait to fertilize tropical plants until the danger of frost is over.
 The last frost is usually mid-March.
 Native plants do not need fertilization.
 Pinch or snip off spent annual flowers to promote continuous bloom.

 When in doubt, contact a local Landscape Contractor for lawn maintenance or installation.
 It’s important to keep gardens looking nice, whether that’s for the kids to play out there or for aesthetics.
 Some people, however, often find that they don’t have the time to take care of their garden.
 In that case, it might be worth finding someone to do it for you, such as https://www.lawncare.net/ for example.
 That way, you don’t have to worry about doing all of those little garden jobs that sometimes seem to take forever!

 Whatever you choose to do, just make sure you’re happy with how your garden looks, especially with those summer months arriving shortly!